neondatabase/website/content/docs/guides/logical-replication-airbyte.md

 ## Grant schema access to your Postgres role

 The role you use for replication requires the `REPLICATION` privilege.
-Currently, only the default Postgres role created with your Neon project has this privilege and it cannot be granted to other roles.
+Currently, only the default Postgres role created with your Neon project has this privilege, and it cannot be granted to other roles.
 This is the role that is named for the email, Google, GitHub, or partner account you signed up with.
-For example, if you signed up as `alex@example.com`, you should have a default Postgres uers named `alex`.
-You can verify your user has this privilege by running the follow query:
+For example, if you signed up as `alex@example.com`, you should have a default Postgres role named `alex`.
+You can verify that your role has the `REPLICATION` privilege by running the follow query:

 ```sql
 SELECT rolname, rolreplication